siddy0962/Chef2/README.md

-# assignment
+# CHEF-LAMP Assignment

-TODO: Enter the cookbook description here.
+Created a Vagrant file which creates two virtual machines, and an Chef cookbook$

+Specfications:

-Linux Distro: Ubuntu
+Linux Distro: Ubuntu, Centos
+Created one VM as a Chef Server.
+The Chef-Server VM configured as Chef workstation
+The second VM as the chef-client.
+This Chef cookbook playbook deployed and configured: Wordpress, MySQL or Maria-$

-Cmd to run the cookbook:
+Command to run the cookbook:

 chef-client --local-mode --runlist 'recipe[cookbook_repo-name]' or chef-apply <cookbook_repo-name>/recipes/default.rb